 It is fun and easy to practice numbers with this quick to erase feature.
 Also, using dry erase boards makes a cheaper alternative to paper.
 This way, learning everything about Arithmetic is not just a mere class session but an exciting subject kids can look forward to.
 If you do it in teams, the children will be very alert.
 Give each child in the team different colors of dry-erase markers and let them participate.

-I suggest that you buy a lot of black ones for the children and keep the colored ones until you need them.
-This provides excitement.
+I suggest that you buy a lot of black ones for the children and keep the colored ones when you needed to provide more excitement.
 These markers are 100% non-toxic and safe to use with elementary children.

-We have found dry-erase markers for you to write an Arithmetic solution on the board for the class to see.
+You already have dry-erase markers to write an Arithmetic solution on the board for the class to see.
 This time, let us talk about an individual dry-erase board that comes with a paddle so students can write their answers on it and show it to you and the whole class.
 How about that?

 Rekenrek is a color-coded, hands-on, easy-to-use math tool for building number sense and modeling additive strategies.
 Color-coded beads help students identify numbers without counting.
 It allows for composing and decomposing numbers, make-and-break values to five and ten.
 You can introduce addition and subtraction strategies – near five, near ten, counting on.

 Because kids have their boards, they will be motivated to practice with their solutions right from their seats.
 Kids love to show what they have in mind, so with this trick, they can easily share their work on the answer paddle answer.
 Chances are they will ask for more practice solutions because they can do the solutions themselves.
 The result is – it deepens their understanding of numbers.